4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

     		* Example: If your file names are SuperModule-rev1b-F.Cu.gbr, then you would type `make_kicad SuperModule-rev1b`
     * Note there is no Front Paste or Back Silk.
 So if you used the old command make_kicad, you'll get an error that F.Paste and B.SilkS are missing.
 This is OK, ignore the error.
     * Verify it looks good, and adjust as necessary.
 It's very common to have to make adjustments, so if you think it's perfect the first time, zoom in and check some more!
-    * If you editted the B.Mask and B.Cu, check to make sure they looks good.
+    * If you edited the B.Mask and B.Cu, check to make sure they looks good.
 They should line up with the board outline and just be one solid rectangle.

 16. Note the dimensions and zip up the gerbers:
 	* In Kicad, note the panel width and height